-ING Bank monitors and evaluates the performance of its segments at a consolidated level and by segment using results based on figures according to IFRS as adopted by the European Union (IFRS-EU).
-The Executive Board and the Management Board Banking consider this measure to be relevant to an understanding of ING Bank's financial performance, because it allows investors to understand the primary method used by management to evaluate ING Bank's operating performance and make decisions about allocating resources.
-In addition, ING Bank believes that the presentation of results in accordance with IFRS-EU helps investors compare its segment performance on a meaningful basis by highlighting result before tax attributable to ongoing operations and the profitability of the segment businesses.
+ING Group monitors and evaluates the performance of ING Group at a consolidated level and by segment using results based on figures according to IFRS as adopted by the European Union (IFRS-EU).
+The Executive Board and the Management Board Banking consider this measure to be relevant to an understanding of the Group's financial performance, because it allows investors to understand the primary method used by management to evaluate the Group's operating performance and make decisions about allocating resources.
+In addition, ING Group believes that the presentation of results in accordance with IFRS-EU helps investors compare its segment performance on a meaningful basis by highlighting result before tax attributable to ongoing operations and the profitability of the segment businesses.

-As of the financial year 2020 the information presented to the Management Board Banking of ING Bank is no longer based on underlying results but on IFRS as endorsed by the EU.
-Previously, monitoring and evaluation of ING Bank's segments was based on a non-GAAP financial performance measure called underlying.
-Underlying result was derived by excluding from IFRS the following: special items and the impact of divestments.
-In 2020 and 2019 no special items or divestments were recorded anymore.
-2018 included a special item of EUR 775 million special item related to the settlement agreement with the Dutch authorities on regulatory issues.
+As from the financial year 2020 the information presented to the Executive Board is no longer based on underlying results but on IFRS as endorsed by the EU.
+Previously monitoring and evaluation of ING Group's segments was based on a non-GAAP financial performance measure called underlying.
+Underlying result was derived by excluding the impact of the IFRS-EU "IAS 39 carve out" adjustment, special items, divestments and results from former insurance related activities.
+In 2020 and 2019 special items, divestments or results of former insurance related activities were no longer recorded.
+2018 included a special item of EUR 775 million related to the settlement agreement with the Dutch authorities on regulatory issues, as well as a EUR 90 million net result from the former Insurance activities.